How to Use Landscape Fabric

 - Be sure to add the necessary plant food and fertilizer to your plant before laying the landscape fabric.

 - Smooth the ground after adding fertilizer to keep landscape fabric intact.

 - Edge your landscape area by digging 2 to 3 inches around the garden area or creating an inward slope to be sure water reaches your plant underneath the landscape fabric.

 Tip: If applicable, add soil amendments to the ground to shift the condition of the soil so it is more suitable for your landscaping project.
 The Home Depot sells soil meter tests to verify that amendments are needed.

-Landscape fabric comes in a thin plastic sheeting or dense cloth material with newer products like Vigoro landscape fabric having created landscape fabric with patented material and technology that encourages plant and root growth while keeping the weeds down.
+Landscape fabric comes in either a thin plastic sheeting or dense cloth material with some newer products having created landscape fabric with patented material and technology that encourages plant and root growth while keeping the weeds down.

 When laying landscape fabric, fuzzy side face down is the standard to capture soil moisture.
 Make sure to read the instructions on your landscape fabric to determine which side should touch the ground.

 - Align the landscape fabric throughout your project space.

 - Overlap fabric at 6 inches, instead of cutting the fabric, to make the project long-lasting.